 Reconstruct breasts following a mastectomy or injury.

 Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and recovery time.
 A surgical bra will need to be worn for a few weeks.
 Patients sometimes report minor pain associated with the surgery.
 This pain can be treated effectively with oral medication.
 Most patients are back to work in about one week.
-While complications are rare, patients can minimize potential problems by carefully following the directions given by Dr. Rodriguez after surgery.
+While complications are rare, patients can minimize potential problems by carefully following the directions given by Dr. Daniela Rodriguez after surgery.